stvndelucis/firestore_api_parser/README.md

 A Flutter and Dart plugin allowing you to convert the JSON format used by firestore to represent its documents or collections to the conventional JSON data format

+## Motivation

+As a flutter developer, developing for Windows and Linux platforms, we noticed that none of the packages ( cloud_firestore, etc.) provided by Firebase supported desktop platforms (except MacOs).
+Nevertheless, there is still the solution with the REST APIs provided by Firebase.
+But a problem that arises when working with Firebase REST API mainly with Cloud Firestore, this problem is that the data provided by Cloud Firestore is in a rather "special" JSON format which can slow down your development time if you try to take some more time to analyze the data and apply a conversion yourself.
+It is with this in mind that we have created this package to convert documents and/or collections that are in the " firestore format" to a "standard" json format.

+## Use case

+This package has been designed to work with Firebase's Cloud Firestore REST API.
+If you are developing a flutter application on Windows, Linux or a Dart console application (except macOS) you can use this package to help you convert data from a document or a Firestore collection.
+Because the currently available cloud_firestore plugin does not support these platforms.

+- If you are developing for a platform like iOS, macOS, Android or Web we recommend you to use the official cloud_firestore package which does a great job.
+- You can also use this plugin to receive, send and convert your data from a Firestore document or collection via the Cloud Firestore REST API.

 ## Features